aridlehoover/manager-README/README.md

 ## Schedule

-I usually work from 10am to 6pm.
-I’m often there later, but rarely earlier.
-That way I get to see my kids off to school and miss the traffic.
-Most nights, I get back online to plan the next day after my kids are in bed.
-So, it’s not uncommon to find me online after 10pm.
+My schedule pre-pandemic was roughly 10am to 6pm.
+I'd often work later, but rarely earlier.
+That way I got to see my kids off to school and skip rush hour.
+I also had a habit of getting back online after my kids were in bed.
+It wasn't uncommon to find me online after 10pm.
 What can I say?
-I’m a night owl.
+I'm a night owl.

+Now, however, my schedule has shifted.
+I'm able to work a little earlier (since my commute is about 30 feet).
+And, I rarely work after 6pm.
+This way, I get both breakfast and dinner with the family.
+(Frankly, I'm not sure I want to go back to the office...)

-As for your schedule, do what works for you around the team’s core hours of 10am to 4pm.
-We have core hours in order to take maximum advantage of the high bandwidth communication channel created by sitting next to each other or being able to jump on a video chat together.
+As for your schedule, do what works for you around the team’s core hours of 10am to 3pm Pacific Time.
+We have core hours in order to take maximum advantage of the high bandwidth communication channel created by being able to jump on a video chat together.

-That said, there are times when I need to leave earlier than 4pm in order to take care of my kids or arrive later than 10am so I can visit the dentist.
+That said, there are times when I'll need to arrive late or leave early to take care of my kids or go see the dentist.
 This is my life.
 I expect yours has similar constraints.
 All I ask is that if you are going to be unavailable during core hours, please put it on your calendar and let me and the team know in advance.

 ## Recommended reading